-Super Bowl LII marks the seventh rematch in the big game's history
+Super Bowl LIII is the eighth rematch in the big game's 53-year history

 Super Bowl XIII

 The Steelers and Cowboys first met in Super Bowl X when Pittsburgh was the defending Super Bowl champion.
 That was before the "Mel Blount Rule" and MVP Lynn Swann's four amazing catches proved to be the difference in the Steelers' 21-17 win.
 When they met again, Dallas was the defending champion and Pittsburgh was sporting its best team ever.
 It also was the first year of the Mel Blount Rule so unlike Super Bowl X, this game was a good old-fashioned shootout.
 Terry Bradshaw and Roger Staubach threw for a combined seven touchdowns in what was the highest scoring Super Bowl to that point.
 In the end, the Steelers had more firepower.

 Super Bowl XVII

 The Dolphins and Redskins met in Super Bowl VII, with Miami winning 14-7 to cap the only perfect season (17-0) in NFL history.
 They met again 10 years later in the very imperfect, strike-shortened season of 1982 and Dolphins offensive lineman Bob Kuechenberg and defensive end Vern Den Herder were the only players from the '72 squad still on the roster (No Redskins from Super VII were still on the roster).
 This time, it was Washington's turn for greatness.

 Super Bowl XXIII